-If you follow us, then you’ve probably noticed we are strong advocates in various topics, like sustainability, diversity, and self-love.
-As the tides have changed in recent years, we’ve seen a growing trend of equality like never before.
-Gender equality and empowerment, in particular, have been trending upwards in recent years and is an area that we’ll see take more of a center stage in 2022.
+If you follow us, you've probably noticed we are strong advocates on various topics, like sustainability, diversity, and self-love.
+As the tides have changed in recent years, we've seen a growing trend of equality like never before.
+Gender equality and empowerment, in particular, have been trending upwards in recent years and is an area that we'll see take more of center stage in 2022.

 8 Ways To Empower Others

-When we become more aware of the disempowerment minorities experience in the day-to-day, it gives us the opportunity to aid and influence others on how to handle certain situations from both sides.
-Being more aware will ensure the future will someday be completely fair, just, and equal, no matter your gender.
-We’ve compiled a list of simple things you can do every day to empower those around you.
+When we become more aware of the disempowerment minorities experience daily, it allows us to aid and influence others on how to handle certain situations from both sides.
+Being more mindful will ensure the future will someday be entirely fair, just, and equal, no matter your gender.
+We've compiled a list of simple things you can do every day to empower those around you.